Aclark1441/WHO_Gov_Spending/README.md

 ## Data Cleaning & Transformation

 Data cleaning was limited too adjusting formatting and filtering data.
-Instances of null values were not included visualizations or calculations.
+Instances of null values were not included in visualizations or calculations.

 The original data set included the numeric data-- the percent of spending in each category-- in 2 formats  labeled "Value Numeric"  and  "Value String" which is formatted as numeric data and a string being the numeric value rounded to the nearest whole number.
 During the data exploration phase, an additional column was created to portray the numeric data as a percentage for ease of interpretation. ("Value Percent")